-The most common width is 5/8 inch (1.5cm) but you can use thicker or thinner.
-Check it is not scratchy before you attach it to kids clothing.
-I made my daughter a glittery princess leotard which she refused to wear because of the scratchy elastic.
+Check the fold over elastic you choose is not scratchy before you attach it to kids clothing.
+I spent hours making my daughter a glittery princess leotard which she refused to wear because of the scratchy elastic.
 I don’t want you to make the same mistake!

 Before you start sewing, check your pattern.
 If you are substituting fold over elastic for regular elastic in leotards and swimwear, you may need to cut down the raw edge of the openings slightly.

 Check the pattern to see if it includes the seam allowances.
 If the pattern includes a seam allowance you will need to cut that away before applying your fold over elastic.

 If you are applying fold over elastic to one of my swimwear or leotard patterns in place of regular elastic you will cut away the openings by the width of the regular elastic.